 This is a common misconception.
-The skin does not require us to drink copious amounts of fluid to keep it hydrated.
+The skin doesn’t require us to drink copious amounts of fluid to keep it hydrated.
 However, during the summer, especially during and after exercise, adequate fluid intake is crucial for normal circulatory and kidney function.
 The skin itself only becomes dehydrated after severe and prolonged fluid deficiency.
 If you drink 12 litres of water for your skin, most of it will simply go right through you.

-A higher sunscreen SPF relates to the relative performance of one sunscreen to another with regards to UVB radiation (not directly to UVA which is also important).
-The SPF does not mean that with SPF 50 you can stay out for 12 hours without burning – as it is dependent on the time of day, skin colour of the person and whether or not the sunscreen is coming off due to swimming, sweating, or towelling off.
+A higher sunscreen SPF relates to the relative performance of one sunscreen compared to another with regards to UVB radiation (not directly to UVA which is also important).
+The SPF does not mean that with SPF 50 you can stay out for 12 hours without burning.
+It’s highly dependent on the time of day, skin colour of the person’s skin and whether or not the sunscreen is coming off due to swimming, sweating, or towelling off.

 If we get too much sun and burn, what’s the best way to take care of our skin afterwards?

 - First get out of the sun